ManjiriBirajdar/batterypass-frontend/README.md

-# ZIRKEL PROJECT: Battery Passport Portal (UI for battery passport)
+# Battery Passport Portal (UI for battery passport)

-> A [SvelteKit-based](https://kit.svelte.dev/) UI application built using [Skeleton UI toolkit](https://www.skeleton.dev/), to view Battery Passport in the ZIRKEL Project.
+> A [SvelteKit-based](https://kit.svelte.dev/) UI application built using [Skeleton UI toolkit](https://www.skeleton.dev/), to view Battery Passport.

 > Skeleton is an open source UI toolkit built with Svelte + Tailwind that allows you to create reactive web interfaces using Svelte + Tailwind CSS.